 Each project provides detailed release notes and prepends to these if/when any updated versions the project team believes are compatible with a major release are made available.

-ONAP Istanbul Release provides a set selection of documents, see ONAP Documentation.
+ONAP Jakarta Release provides a set selection of documents, see ONAP Documentation.

 The developer wiki remains a good source of information on meeting plans and notes from committees, project teams and community events.

 CII Best Practice

 ONAP has adopted the CII Best Practice Badge Program.

 100% projects passed 90% of the CII badge